-The Monitoring Officer is currently Mr J Atkinson.
+The Monitoring Officer is currently Mr G Britten.
 The duty of this officer is to ensure that the treasury management activities of the Authority are lawful.

-The Assistant Chief Officer is Treasurer, with the CA (Chief Accountant) who is the deputy S151 Officer; the duty of this officer is to ensure that the financial affairs of the Authority are conducted in a prudent manner and to make a report to the Authority if he has concerns as to the financial prudence of its actions or its expected financial position.
+The Assistant Chief Officer is Treasurer, with the HoF (Head of Finance) who is the deputy S151 Officer; the duty of this officer is to ensure that the financial affairs of the Authority are conducted in a prudent manner and to make a report to the Authority if he has concerns as to the financial prudence of its actions or its expected financial position.